cr4n/entry_point/README.md

-# Data Pipeline
+# Entry Point Data Pipeline

 ## Overview
-This data pipeline is designed to ingest blockchain events from Alchemy, process them using RabbitMQ for message queuing, and store them in a PostgreSQL database.
-The pipeline is containerized using Docker and Grafana is used for visualizing the data.
+This streaming data pipeline ingests User Operation events with Alchemy, processes them using RabbitMQ for message queuing, and store them in a PostgreSQL database.
+The pipeline is containerized using Docker and Grafana serves data visualisations.
 It works near real time.
-No historical data is inserted.
+No previous or historical data is inserted.

 ## Modules

-- **Listener**: Receives blockchain events from latest Alchemy and processes them with RabbitMQ.
+- **Listener**: Receives User Operations events from  Alchemy and processes them with RabbitMQ.
 - **Consumer**: Writes the received events from RabbitMQ into a PostgreSQL database and loads the Bundlers list.
--- **Dashboard**: Displays a chart in Grafana for User Operation events from the Entry Point contract differntiating by Biconomy bundlers
+- **Dashboard**: Displays a chart in Grafana for User Operation events from the Entry Point contract identifying Biconomy bundlers.

 ## Pipeline Diagram
 ![Pipeline Diagram](./diagram.png)